Hero Image

 We’re not strangers to undercover cop dramas—Scorsese and Coppola paved these streets until the footprints became mythic.
 But Donnie Brasco, based on the true story of agent Joseph D. Pistone, slips under the skin with its intimacy.
 The film revolves around a partnership—a bond—that can’t help but become love of an agonizing, unspeakable sort.
 Depp, rarely more quietly grave, burrows into Pistone’s duplicity until the seams show.
 You feel every twitch of his loyalty: to the badge, to the family he’s betraying, to the man he wishes he could save.

 It’s Pacino, though, who lingers.
 This isn’t the volcanic Pacino of Scarface or even the battered king in The Godfather Part III.
 As Lefty, Pacino lets the air out of his own legend—he’s rumpled, hunched, quietly funny and bitingly broken.
 In another movie, Lefty would be a cautionary footnote: a caution to the young that the Mob only pays in disappointment.
 Here, he’s the open wound of the genre.
-You don’t pity him, exactly (Kael never pitied anyone, least of all a gangster), but the film gets you perilously close to understanding why people cling to doomed loyalties.
+You don’t pity him, but the film gets you perilously close to understanding why people cling to doomed loyalties.

 The final scene is one of those instances when cinema justifies itself—a moment of dreadful, unsentimental clarity.
 We know Lefty’s going to his death, and Pacino plays the walk as a man adjusting a tie for his own funeral.
 The film doesn’t embellish or console.
 It’s rare for a genre so soaked in braggadocio to recede to quiet like this, to leave you moved, and even haunted, by a man’s resignation to his fate.
 It’s as if Newell and screenwriter Paul Attanasio finally found the tender underbelly of all those mobster fables—the glint of battered humanity peeking through the armor.